Lin Chong: Burning of the fodder depot

-Gao Qiu sends Lu Qian and his steward Fu An to Cangzhou on a second attempt to kill Lin Chong.
-Lu Qian bribes the chief warden and a jailer, and they work out a plan involving assigning Lin to be a solo watchman at a fodder depot.
+Learning that Lin Chong has survived his journey, Gao Qiu sends Lu Qian and his steward Fu'an to Cangzhou on a second attempt to murder Lin.
+Lu Qian bribes the prison warden to assign Lin Chong to be a solo watchman at a fodder depot.
+On the day Lin Chong takes up his new assignment, Lu Qian, Fu'an and the warden set fire to the depot after nightfall, hoping that Lin will die in the blaze.

-On the day Lin Chong takes up his new duty, Lu Qian, Fu An and the jailer set fire to the depot after nightfall, certain that he must be trapped in the inferno.
-However, Lin Chong has earlier gone out to buy wine and upon return found his hut in the depot crushed under the weight of snow.
-He then took shelter in a nearby temple.
-Upon seeing that the depot is on fire, he hurries towards it.
-But he overhears the three men talking outside the temple and learns that the fire is their work.
-Enraged, he charges out, kills the three men and offers their heads to the deity of the temple.
-He then flees the scene.
+However, Lin Chong survives as he has taken shelter in a nearby rundown temple as his hut in the depot has collapsed under heavy snowfall.
+Upon seeing the depot on fire, he intends to rush back to put out the flames but sees the three men approaching the temple and overhears their conversation.
+Enraged, he charges out, kills them after a fight, and offers their heads to the deity in the temple.
+He then abandons the burning depot and flees.

 Becoming an outlaw

-While on the run, Lin Chong meets Chai Jin again, who suggests he joins the outlaws at Liangshan Marsh.
-Chai writes a recommendation letter for him addressed to Wang Lun, the chief of Liangshan.
-Lin comes to an inn, which is an outpost of the stronghold managed by Zhu Gui.
-Zhu ushers him across the marsh and up the hill.
+While on the run, Lin Chong meets Chai Jin again, who suggests he joins the outlaws at Liangshan Marsh and writes a recommendation letter to Wang Lun, the chief of the outlaw band.
+When Lin Chong finally arrives at Liangshan, Wang Lun tries to send him away with excuses and gifts as he secretly fears that Lin Chong, given his superior fighting skills, might usurp his position as chief.
+After Lin Chong pleads with Wang Lun to let him stay in Liangshan, Wang reluctantly agrees on the condition that Lin kills a man within three days and presents his head.

-At Liangshan, Wang Lun fears Lin Chong, with his superior fighting skill, will usurp his position, so he tries to send him away with excuse and gifts.
-As Lin Chong pleads to stay, Wang Lun sets the condition that he must kill a man in three days and present the person's head as his ticket of enrolment.
-On the third day, Lin Chong encounters Yang Zhi and they fight to a standstill.
-Wang Lun comes to the scene, stops the fight, and invites Yang to join his band in the hope that he would be a counterweight to Lin Chong.
-But Yang declines and leaves.
-Wang Lun reluctantly lets Lin Chong stay and take the fourth position under himself, Du Qian and Song Wan.
+On the third day, Lin Chong encounters and fights Yang Zhi.
+Both men are equally matched so they reach a stalemate.
+Wang Lun shows up, stops them, and invites Yang Zhi to join the outlaw band, hoping that Yang Zhi will serve as a counterweight to Lin Chong.
+After Yang Zhi declines and leaves, Wang Lun grudgingly allows Lin Chong to remain in Liangshan and take the fourth leadership position after himself and his lieutenants Du Qian and Song Wan.

-When Chao Gai and his six friends come to Liangshan to seek refuge after being discovered by authorities to be the hijackers of birthday gifts in transportation to the Grand Tutor Cai Jing, Wang Lun again feels threatened.
-He tries to send them away with gifts.
-Frustrated with Wang Lun's selfishness and incited by Wu Yong, Lin Chong kills the leader.
-Chao Gai is elected the new chief of Liangshan, with Lin being placed fourth after Wu Yong and Gongsun Sheng.
-Lin then seeks news about his wife and is sad to hear that she has hanged herself to avoid harassment by Gao Yanei.
+When Chao Gai and six others come to Liangshan to take refuge after robbing a convoy of birthday gifts for a corrupt official, Wang Lun feels threatened by their presence and tries to send them away in the same way he did to Lin Chong.
+Feeling indignant and already holding a grudge against Wang Lun for treating him with contempt, Lin Chong ultimately kills Wang after being instigated by Wu Yong, one of the seven.
+When offered to replace Wang Lun as Liangshan's chief, Lin Chong declines and instead nominates Chao Gai to be the new leader.
+Lin Chong then remains in the fourth position of leadership after Chao Gai, Wu Yong and Gongsun Sheng.